kubevirt/user-guide/docs/architecture.md

 ### When config updates should be picked up on the next restart

-If the VirtualMachineInstance configuration should be modifyable inside the cluster and these changes should be picked up on the next VirtualMachineInstance restart.
+If the VirtualMachineInstance configuration should be modifiable inside the cluster and these changes should be picked up on the next VirtualMachineInstance restart.
 This means that no hotplug is involved.